preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 More useful Options for a published document
 ********************************************
-There are some more useful options for a published document, you can for example check the Properties, see the Document History, see Feedback that users has sent, check Read Recipt status and Move a document.
+There are some more useful options for a published document, you can for example check the Properties, see the Document History, see Feedback that users has sent and Move a document.

 Checking a documents properties
 -----------------------